Chart Color Schemes

 Health performance in Darling Heights is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Common health conditions are somewhat prevalent across all age groups but particularly higher among older cohorts.
-Private health cover rate is relatively low at approximately 51% of the total population (~8,265 people).
+Approximately 51% (~8,265 people) of the total population has private health cover.
 The most common medical conditions in the area are mental health issues and arthritis, affecting 9.4 and 8.8% of residents respectively.
-67.1% of residents declare themselves completely clear of medical ailments, compared to 65.3% across Rest of Qld.
-As of June 20XX (exact year not provided), 17.1% of residents are aged 65 and over (2,801 people), which is lower than the 18.8% in Rest of Qld.
-Health outcomes among seniors require more attention than the broader population.
+A total of 67.1% of residents report having no medical ailments, compared to 65.3% across the rest of Queensland.
+As of 2016, 17.1% (2,801 people) of residents are aged 65 and over, which is lower than the state average of 18.8%.
+Health outcomes among seniors require more attention due to the specific challenges they face.

 Frequently Asked Questions - Health